CreatorB/creatorb.github.io/_posts/2015-03-30-quick-sheet.markdown

 title	: "Quick Sh*t !!!"
 date   	: 2015-03-30 07:24:00
 tags	: linux
 description: "The easy ways for get cheat sheet quickly.
-Let's break everything forgetfulness by write it"
+Let's break everything forgetfulness by write it."
-comments: true
+comments: false
 ---

 Hi there, Sure i know this is still early to be said completed cheat sheet so sorry if there are missed something, because you can improve to make it better.
 Visit our [repository](https://github.com/CreatorB/creatorb.github.io) if you want to contributing.